What our What Is Easter lesson plan includes

 Worksheet Answer Keys

-This lesson includes answer keys for the activity worksheet, the practice worksheet, and the homework assignment.
+This lesson includes answer keys for the activity worksheet (just the calendar portion), the practice worksheet, and the homework assignment.
+The correct answers are all in red to make it easy for you to compare them to students’ responses.
+Given the nature of some of the questions, there will be some variation.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.